AndroidCoders/gfx-boxes/docs/CodingStyle.md

 ## Design Principles

 - **Modular Design**: The codebase should be split into logical modules with clear responsibilities (e.g., `renderer`, `game_state`).
 - **Data-Driven Design**: Logic (functions) should be separated from the data it operates on (structs).
-Data is read from files or variables, not hardcoded in the source code.
+Data is read from configuration files, not hardcoded in the source code.
 - **Encapsulation**: All logic should be encapsulated within functions or methods.

 ## Code Style